maciejmikosik/testory/doc/documentation.md

 Field of array type is initialized to array of size 1.
 Array's cell is initialized recursively.

 Field of non-final type is assigned to mock.
 Mock is conveniently prestubbed
+ - instance of `Object` is prestubbed.
     - `toString` is stubbed to return name of field
     - `equals` is stubbed so mock is equal only to itself
     - `hashCode` is stubbed to obey contract
+ - instance of `Throwable` is additionally prestubbed
+    - `fillInStackTrace` is stubbed to return `this` instance
+    - `printStackTrace` is stubbed to print mock's name to relevant stream

 Field of final type is assigned to sample data